FAQ

 How does LanePilot compare LTL rates?

-You describe your shipment and LanePilot queries its carrier network, ranks results by price, transit time, and lane-specific carrier performance, and returns results in under 60 seconds.
+You describe your shipment and LanePilot queries the carrier accounts you have connected, using your own credentials and your own negotiated pricing.
+It ranks the results by price, transit time, and lane-specific carrier performance, and returns them in under 60 seconds.
+LanePilot does not resell carrier pricing or provide rates of its own, so what you see is your rates from your carriers.
 If you've uploaded your carrier contracts, your negotiated rates are applied automatically.

 What is LTL freight rate benchmarking?

-Rate benchmarking means comparing your contracted carrier rates against what the live market is charging for the same lane and freight class.
-LanePilot benchmarks your contract rates against live GoShip spot market data and the Cass Freight Index, lane by lane.
+Rate benchmarking means comparing your contracted carrier rates against what the market is charging for the same lane and freight class.
+LanePilot benchmarks your contract rates against the Cass Freight Index, lane by lane.
 If your negotiated rate is consistently above market, that's the data you need for your next carrier negotiation.

 How do I know if my LTL rates are competitive?